raphaelquast/EOmaps/docs/api_data_visualization.rst

 3. (optional) :ref:`Classify the data <classify_the_data>` via  :py:class:`Maps.set_classify`
 4. :ref:`Plot the data <plot_the_data>` by calling :py:meth:`Maps.plot_map`

-A :py:class:`Maps` object can only manage a single dataset.
-To plot multiple datasets on the same map, use :py:meth:`Maps.new_layer` to get a unique :py:class:`Maps` object for each dataset!

 .. code-block:: python
     :name: test_data_visualization_quick